mk-fg/reliable-discord-client-irc-daemon/README.md

 That and similar message flags on incoming messages are not represented in any way, as they don't seem to be relevant for an irc client anyway.

-<a name=hdr-custom_replacements_blocks_in_outgoing_m.NzCf></a>
+<a name=hdr-custom_replacements_blocks_in_incoming_o.KGob></a>
-### Custom replacements/blocks in outgoing messages
+### Custom replacements/blocks in incoming/outgoing IRC messages

-Config can have a \[send-replacements\] section to block or regexp-replace parts of messages sent (by you) from IRC on per-discord basis.
+Config can have a \[recv-replacements\] and/or \[send-replacements\] sections to block IRC lines, or regexp-replace parts of those received or sent (by you), optionally on per-discord basis.

-This can be used to add discord-specific tags, unicode shorthands, emojis, stickers, block/replace specific links or maybe even words/language before proxying msg to discord.
+send-replacements section can be used to add discord-specific tags, unicode shorthands, emojis, stickers, block/replace specific links or maybe even words/language before proxying msg to discord.

+Or for \[recv-replacements\], simple use-case can be to e.g. find @-mentions and transform those to `<nick>: <msg>` for IRC client, cleanup or sanitize messages from non-IRC-friendly noise.

-Here's how it can look in the ini file(s):
+Here's how send-replacements can look in the ini file(s):

 ``` ini
 [send-replacements]